hherzl/CatFactory.Molly/README.md

 ## How It Works

-Basically UI works in the same way that **CatFactory.SqlServer**, We need to import an existing database from SQL Server instance.
+Basically GUI works in the same way that **CatFactory.SqlServer** package, We need to import an existing database from SQL Server instance in order to add comments for Database objects.

+You can read more about this in [Document SQL Server Databases with CatFactory.UI](https://www.codeproject.com/Articles/1252491/Document-SQL-Server-Databases-with-CatFactory-UI).

 ### Dashboard